805th-Shoc/805th-Shoc.github.io/content/docs/develop/programming-languages.md

 While we may have opinions on particular languages and strategic reasons for investing in some languages over others, we recognize that our clients will may make different choices for different reasons.
 As such, Rhinos should aim to be proficient in more than one language and able to get by with several.

-## Languages Trussels are proficient in
+## Languages Rhino's are proficient in
 - Go
 - JavaScript (including TypeScript/FlowScript)
 - Swift